This post contains affiliate links. Read the full disclosure here.

 17. WINDOW Wall STICKERS

 You could have the view of a lifetime without the cost that comes with it.
-Simply attach scenic Window Wall Stickers to your fake window (a simple frame will do) and enjoy the sultry tropical skyline.
+Simply attach scenic Window Wall Stickers to your fake window (a simple frame will do) and enjoy the city skyline or peaceful lake view.
 Install daylight bulbs in the window and hang drapes on the sides for an even more realistic effect.

 Another option lies with Raspberry Pi, a tiny, low cost computer that can hook up to a TV or monitor to display customized views with different lighting and sounds of scenery.
 Who needs a real view if you can ingeniously stream webcam feeds of world’s most scenic spots into your bedroom?

-Cove LED Lighting is completely hidden, but you’ll definitely notice it when you turn it on.
-Hidden spotlights can make an otherwise boring, windowless room stand out by lighting up every bit of space in reach, or you can focus each light in a particular direction to fully customize the Cove.
+MUZATA LED Channel System is completely hidden, but you’ll definitely notice it when you turn it on.
+Hidden light can make an otherwise boring, windowless room stand out by lighting up every bit of space in reach, or you can focus each light in a particular direction.

-Add lights wherever you need them; the Cove doesn’t confine you like conventional lighting systems.
+Add lights wherever you need them; the MUZAKA channel system doesn’t confine you like conventional lighting systems.